A Guest Blog Post from Rachael Duggan

 I hope that I’ll be able to share nothing but good news with all you Cheltenham Mamans next year but come what may, I will never take anything for granted again.

-Rachael is a 37 year old married mum of two to Haydn, who’s nearly 8 and Florence, who was stillborn almost full term in August 2015.
+Rachael is a 37 year old married mum of two to a little boy, who’s nearly 8 and Florence, who was stillborn almost full term in August 2015.
 She and her husband live in a small town in the Cotswolds and are now (very) anxiously expecting their third child, due to be delivered early in January 2017.

 A copywriter by trade, Rachael has written extensively about her experiences of bereavement having lost her youngest brother suddenly and unexpectedly in 2013 and her daughter in 2015.
 Community-minded with a good sense of humour and a passion for humanist values, she is an advocate for blood and organ donation, volunteering and good causes who doesn’t polish a proverbial halo – she just tries to do the right thing whenever she can.
 Will work for (good) chocolate.